 Children's rights and policy

-This document gives information on a child's rights in different areas, such as education, employment, travel, recreation, health and relationships.
+This document describes a child's rights in areas such as education, employment, travel, recreation, health and relationships.

 The Ombudsman for Children promotes the rights and welfare of children in Ireland.
 The Office of the Ombudsman also investigates complaints regarding children's rights.